Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Simulation Results

 Figure \ref{fig:mpc2} compares instead the outcomes of three different control strategies, all applied under the same budget constraint and from identical initial conditions.
-The qualitative results suggest the following: \begin{itemize} \item The control on the adoption rate $\beta$ is not feasible from the initial state.
-With limited resources and only a small number of adopters at the beginning, this intervention fails to maintain adoption and the system does not converge to a diffusion equilibrium. \item Both opinion control and $\delta$-control prove to be feasible strategies.
-In both cases, the system evolves toward a stable state in which a positive fraction of adopters is sustained over time. \item Among these, $\delta$-control clearly outperforms opinion-based interventions, leading to a larger long-term adoption level.
+The optimal control problems are solved using a sequential quadratic programming (SQP) method, in which a quadratic programming (QP) subproblem is solved at each iteration.
+The qualitative results suggest the following: \begin{itemize} \item The adoption propensity enhancement policy is not feasible from the initial state.
+With limited resources and only a small number of adopters at the beginning, this intervention fails to maintain adoption and the system does not converge to a diffusion equilibrium. \item Both opinion shaping and dissatisfaction reduction prove to be feasible strategies.
+In both cases, the system evolves toward a stable state in which a positive fraction of adopters is sustained over time. \item Among these, dissatisfaction reduction control seems to outperform the opinion-based interventions, leading to a larger long-term adoption level if the control could be applied for a longer time interval.
 This suggests that policies aimed at reducing dissatisfaction, by improving users’ experience and preventing adopters from abandoning the innovation, are particularly effective in sustaining diffusion. \end{itemize} These findings should be interpreted with caution, as they are based on qualitative simulations.
 A complete comparison of intervention strategies would require a systematic quantitative analysis, including considerations of fairness, sensitivity to parameter choices, and dependence on network structure.
 Nonetheless, the simulations provide useful intuition about the relative impact of different levers, and they point to dissatisfaction control as a promising mechanism for promoting long-term adoption.

 To better highlight the balance between policy effectiveness and the effort required to implement it, we introduce two simple performance metrics: \begin{itemize} \item \emph{Total fraction of adopters over the time horizon}, which captures the overall effectiveness of the intervention in sustaining and promoting innovation diffusion.
 A higher value reflects a more successful policy in terms of long-term adoption. \item \emph{Control cost}, which measures the total intervention effort that policymakers or stakeholders need to invest.
 This indicator accounts for the resources or incentives required to implement a given strategy. \end{itemize} The results in Figure \ref{fig:pareto} clearly show that the MPC strategy achieves a larger fraction of adopters while keeping the control cost at a comparable, or even lower, level.
 This advantage stems from the predictive nature of MPC, which optimizes actions dynamically over the planning horizon, in contrast to the static CCP that applies the same intervention at all times.